 You can see some of the core elements of our treatment by checking out our intensive outpatient program page.

 Individual therapy is the most important aspect of rehab for alcoholism, as it get to the root causes of your addiction and is completely customized to your unique situation.
 Addiction is different from person to person, so of course treatment should be as well.
-That's how Northpoint Evergreen Bellevue goes about helping people every single day.
+That's how Northpoint the Evergreen goes about helping people every single day.

 We also place a heavy emphasis on group support.
 Having access to the informal support that comes from people who understand your suffering firsthand is crucially important to getting through the most difficult times.
 When you're struggling, it helps to know you're not alone, and group support puts you around people who understand your suffering, because they're going through the same thing as you.
 Even your addiction therapists can't quite understand what you're going through on the same level as another recovering alcoholic can.